GoshuSan/Python/README.md

 # SchoolPython
-Hi, I see that you landed on this page...you're welcome, feel free to search in my repository just to find what you're looking for.
+Hi, I see that you landed on this page...you're welcome, feel free to search in my repository to find what you're looking for.